Eric Stamets: Colorado Rockies

 On November 12, 2019, Stamets signed a minor league contract, with an invitation to major league spring training, with the Colorado Rockies organization.
 He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He re-signed with the Rockies on a new minor league contract on November 2, 2020.

 In 2021, Stamets appeared in 40 games with the rookie-level Arizona Complex League Rockies and Triple-A Albuquerque Isotopes, hitting .168 with four home runs and nine RBI.
 On August 27, 2021, Stamets was released by the Rockies.

 Toronto Blue Jays

 On March 4, 2022, Stamets signed a minor league contract with the Toronto Blue Jays organization.
 He was released on August 13.
 On September 4, Stamets re-signed with Toronto on a new minor league contract.
 In 66 games for the Triple-A Buffalo Bisons, he batted .176/.279/.301 with 5 home runs, 17 RBI, and 7 stolen bases.
 He elected free agency following the season on November 10.

 Coaching career

+Houston Astros

 On February 23, 2023, Stamets was hired as the development coach for the Asheville Tourists, the High-A affiliate of the Houston Astros.

+Cleveland Guardians

+On February 4, 2026, Stamets was announced as the bench coach for the Lake County Captains, the High-A affiliate of the Cleveland Guardians.